huangyh43/CoppeliaSim-Python-Connecting-/README.md

 One of **configurations of Simulator Server**: Add a Script-Model into the Scene

-1.Select the purpose Scene
+1. Select the purpose Scene

-2.Add a Script-Model: "File / Load Model... / tools / B0 remote Api server.ttm
+2. Add a Script-Model: "File / Load Model... / tools / B0 remote Api server.ttm

-3.Configure the node information of the added model, the result seems as the following figure
+3. Configure the node information of the added model, the result seems as the following figure
 ![image](https://github.com/huangyh43/CoppeliaSim-Python-Connecting-/blob/main/Readme_Pic/serverRes.png)

 	**Notes**: The "Node name" and "Channel name" must be same at both two platform (Python and CoppliaSim)